A moving lemma for cohomology with support: Twisted pro- etale cohomology satisfies the properties from Section

 Since $K$ is concentrated in non-negative degrees, the above hyper-cohomology group vanishes for $i-2c<0$.
 This concludes the case where $Z$ is smooth.

-For the general case, note that we may by topological invariance (see Lemma \ref{lem:top-invariance}) assume that $k$ is perfect.
-Hence, $Z$ contains a open subset that is smooth over $k$.
-Using this and the fact that we know the result for $Z$ smooth, we can proof the claim with the help of Lemma \ref{lem:les-pairs} by induction on $\dim Z$.
-This concludes the lemma. \end{proof}
+For the general case, note that by topological invariance (see Lemma \ref{lem:top-invariance}), we may assume that $k$ is perfect.
+Hence, $Z$ contains an open subset that is smooth over $k$.
+Using this and the fact that we know the result for $Z$ smooth, we can prove the claim with the help of Lemma \ref{lem:les-pairs} by induction on $\dim Z$.
+This concludes the proof. \end{proof}

-\begin{lemma} Let $X$ be a smooth algebraic scheme and let $i:Z\hookrightarrow X$ be a closed subset.
+\begin{lemma} Let $X$ be a smooth algebraic scheme, and let $i:Z\hookrightarrow X$ be a closed subset.
 Let further $W\subset X$ be a closed subset with complement $U=X\setminus W$ such that $Z\cap W$ has codimension at least $j$ in $X$.
 If the complex $K$ is concentrated in non-negative degrees, then the restriction map $ H^i_Z(X,n)\to H^i_{Z\cap U}(U,n) $ is an isomorphism for all $i<2j-1$. \end{lemma} \begin{proof} Excision (see Lemma \ref{lem:excision}) reduces us to the case where $W\subset Z$.
-By semi-purity (Lemma \ref{lem:semi-purity}), $H^i_W(X,n)=0$ for all $i<2j$ and so the result follows from long exact sequence in Lemma \ref{lem:les-pairs}. \end{proof}
+By semi-purity (see Lemma \ref{lem:semi-purity}), $H^i_W(X,n)=0$ for all $i<2j$, and so the result follows from the long exact sequence in Lemma \ref{lem:les-pairs}. \end{proof}